dsfsi/2020-AMMI-salomon/data/external/LiSTra/README.md

-# MaSS - Multilingual corpus of Sentence-aligned Spoken utterances
+# LiSTra

-This is the repository for the CMU multilingual speech extension data set presented on the paper entitled *[MaSS: A Large and Clean Multilingual Corpus of Sentence-aligned Spoken
+This repository contains the "Lingala Speech Translation (LiSTra)" dataset presented on the paper entitled *[LiSTra, Automatic Speech Translation : English to Lingala casestudy]()*.
-Utterances Extracted from the Bible](https://arxiv.org/pdf/1907.12895.pdf)*.

 ## Data
-For copyright reasons, we are not allowed to share the audio files however, we provide the extraction pipeline below.
+For copyright reasons, we are not able to share the audio files however, we provide the extraction pipeline below.
 We also highlight this pipeline can be used to new languages of interested.

 Inside the dataset folder, for each language we provide:
 - Alignment textgrids (from Maus forced aligner)
 - Final textual output and segments textgrids